kmurata798/Core-Git-Branching/README.md

 ![Git Branching Workflow](03-Git-Branching-Workflow-Fix-typos.png)

-These changes should be incorporated into the developement branch.
+These changes should be incorporated into the development branch.

-- `git checkout development`
+- `git checkout develop`
 - `git merge master`

 ![Git Branching Workflow](04-Git-Branching-Workflow-Merge-with-develop.png)